 TABLEGROUP = htable1;

-Step 1: Add client dependencies
+Step 1: Add the client dependency

 <dependency>